top of page

 Effective winter nutrition focuses on both calories and micronutrient balance:

-• Additional fibre or oil where energy demands exceed forage intake
+• Additional fiber or oil where energy demands exceed forage intake.

 3. Movement Matters (Even When It’s Cold)